web-ghoul/sabaa/frontend/README.md

   15- Add Person code at edit owner (Done)
   16- Error Message for wrong create sheet (Working By Amr) 17- Download Sample for upload Sheet (Pending)
-  18- Refuse Any sheet different when upload
-  19- Filter By And Concept not Or (Mistake By Me and it will fix when finish filter all button) 20- Filter button For all Filter to work
+  18- Refuse Any sheet different when upload (Pending) 19- Filter By And Concept not Or (Mistake By Me and it will fix when finish filter all button) (Done) 20- Filter button For all Filter to work (Done)
-  21- when click on item of sidebar don't reset filters (Done) 22- No Filters For Companies Of Owners or owners of Companies 23- Activities Tab For Owner, Company , PRO , Employee (Done) 24- When Edit Go to the editable item (Company , Owner) (Done) 25- Add Employees Tab For Company (Done)
+  21- when click on item of sidebar don't reset filters (Done) 22- No Filters For Companies Of Owners or owners of Companies  (Done) 23- Activities Tab For Owner, Company , PRO , Employee (Done) 24- When Edit Go to the editable item (Company , Owner) (Done) 25- Add Employees Tab For Company (Done)
-  26- Add - For non Value For any field has no value 27- Edit Profile Strtucture Like
+  26- Add - For non Value For any field has no value (Done) 27- Edit Profile Strtucture (Done)
   28- Change Code To Person Code (Done)
-  29- Placeholder For search Like (Search by Name , Code) (Done) 30- Pagination of table change to default table's pagination in MUI 31- Filter By Date From to To (Working By Amr) [Owner => (dobFrom ,dobTo) , Company => [(IMMGFrom , IMMGTo) , (licenseFrom , licenseTo)]]
+  29- Placeholder For search Like (Search by Name , Code) (Done) 30- Pagination of table change to default table's pagination in MUI (Done) 31- Filter By Date From to To (Working By Amr) [Owner => (dobFrom ,dobTo) , Company => [(IMMGFrom , IMMGTo) , (licenseFrom , licenseTo)]] (Done)
   32- Use Mongo Id for All Tables (Talking at Meeting) 33- Gap between Tabs And Components (Done)
   34- Interal Server Error For Edit Company When Choose New State (Working By Amr)